erikdubois/ArchBudgie/README.md

 Installing notes for my personal use

-Complete a complete tutorial on Solus Budgie
+Completed a tutorial on Solus Budgie at

 http://erikdubois.be/category/linux/solus/